Search for books, e-books, films, journal articles, and other resources.

 The Little Free Library book is a global reading movement honored by the Library of Congress, the National Book Foundation, and the American Library Association.
 The NCC Little Free Library is located in front of the Betsy B. Currin Child Development Center.
 It is free and open to everyone.
 Take a book and leave a book.
 The NCC Library accepts donations of new or gently used books for the Little Free Library.

-Cooperative borrowing agreements with Joyner Library at East Carolina University (ECU) and the Elizabeth Braswell Pearsall Library at North Carolina Wesleyan College (NCWC) permit current NCC students and employees to borrow books directly from those libraries.
-Come to the NCC Library service desk or send a request by email to email@example.com for a cooperative borrowing letter of introduction.
-This letter, along with an NCC photo ID card, is required when completing a borrower’s application at ECU and NCWC.
+Cooperative borrowing agreements with Joyner Library at East Carolina University (ECU) and the Elizabeth Braswell Pearsall Library at North Carolina Wesleyan University (NCWU) permit current NCC students and employees to borrow books directly from those libraries.
+Come to the NCC Library service desk or send a request by email to firstname.lastname@example.org for a cooperative borrowing letter of introduction.
+This letter, along with an NCC photo ID card, is required when completing a borrower’s application at ECU and NCWU.